seegongsik

 How does a car with far less horsepower beat a supercar off the line?

-The intuitive answer: "more horsepower means faster."
+The common answer: "more horsepower means faster."
 The supercar runs around 1000 hp, the electric sedan typically 400 to 700.
 On paper, no contest.

 Yet the supercar loses the launch.
 So horsepower isn't the whole story.